I Tried Monin Toasted Coconut Syrup

 The coconut base makes it cocktail-friendly

-Who I’d Recommend Toasted Coconut Syrup For
+Who I’d Recommend Monin Toasted Coconut Syrup For

 Want a coffee syrup that isn’t boring